chrischow/agamotto/README.md

 - Monitor:
     - [ ] Fix buyback feature: wrong computation for call; it should be to *close position*
 - Manage:
-    - [ ] Create dedicated view for each trade as an intermediate page between the list of all trades and the edit page
     - [ ] Create feature for deleting trades
     - [ ] Upload CSV function
 - Scan: